 Resources for caregivers

 You can request a medical evaluation for another driver by filling out and signing the request for medical evaluation form.
-The report must contain the name and address or name and telephone number of the complaining party.
+The report must contain the name and address or telephone number of the complaining party.
 The report must contain identification of the individual whose driving ability is being questioned, including the name and at least one of the following: social security number, license, date of birth, and address.
 In addition, the report must contain the reason for the complaint and/or a description of the supposed functional limitation.